 - The reproduction is not represented as an official version of the materials reproduced, or as having been made, in affiliation with or with the endorsement of OPO

 The official symbols of the Government of Canada, including the "Canada" wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without written authorization.
 Request for authorization may be addressed to:

 300 Laurier Avenue West

-Reproduction of multiple copies of materials on this site, in whole or in part, for the purposes of commercial redistribution is prohibited except with written permission from the Government of Canada's copyright administrator, Public Works and Government Services Canada (PWGSC).
-Through the permission-granting process, PWGSC helps to ensure that individuals / organizations wishing to reproduce Government of Canada materials for commercial purposes have access to the most accurate, up-to-date versions.
-To obtain permission to reproduce materials on this site for commercial purposes, please go to the Government of Canada Publication's Apply for Crown Copyright Clearance" website or write to:
+Reproduction of multiple copies of materials on this site, in whole or in part, for the purposes of commercial redistribution is prohibited except with written permission from the Government of Canada's copyright administrator, Public Services and Procurement Canada (PSPC).
+Through the permission-granting process, PSPC helps to ensure that individuals / organizations wishing to reproduce Government of Canada materials for commercial purposes have access to the most accurate, up-to-date versions.
+To obtain permission to reproduce materials on this site for commercial purposes, please go to the Government of Canada Publication's learn about copyright clearance website.

 Some of the materials and graphical elements found on Government of Canada websites are subject to copyrights held by other organizations.
 In such cases, some restrictions on the reproduction of materials or graphical elements may apply and it may be necessary to seek permission from the rights holder prior to reproducing the material.